bryntum/chronograph/README.md

 Chronograph is an open-source reactive computational engine, implemented in TypeScript and developed by [Bryntum](https://www.bryntum.com/).
 It powers the business logic of the [Bryntum Gantt](https://www.bryntum.com/examples/gantt/advanced).

-ChronoGraph has the following properties:
+ChronoGraph has the following features:

 - Cancelable transactions
 - O(1) undo/redo